8 Challenges in Handling Digital Evidence and How to Solve Them

 Maintaining a chain of custody is difficult when it comes to digital files.
 Therefore, it is important to ensure that the digital evidence management solution you opt for provides a complete chain of custody report to record and show all these details.

-VIDIZMO DEMS: Complete Solution for Secure Handling of Digital Evidence
+VIDIZMO DEMS: Complete Solution for Secure Digital Evidence Handling

 Digital evidence is a core part of all investigations, so law enforcement agencies should adopt appropriate measures and solutions to combat the problems mentioned above.